IEEE-McGill-Student-Branch/IEEE-McGill-Student-Branch.github.io/README.md

-# harambase.github.io
+# sbieee.mcgill.github.io
-The webpage for harambase
+The webpage for IEEE Student Branch of McGill